 14. Evidence of documents issued by the Board

-All documents whatever purporting to be issued or written by or under the direction of the Board and purporting to be signed by the Chairman or an authorized officer, shall be received as evidence in all courts and before all persons acting judicially, and shall without proof be deemed to have been issued or written by or under the direction of the Board until the contrary is shown.
+All documents whatever purporting to be issued or written by or under the direction of the Board and purporting to be signed by the Chairman or an authorised officer, shall be received as evidence in all courts and before all persons acting judicially, and shall without proof be deemed to have been issued or written by or under the direction of the Board until the contrary is shown.

-15. Functions of the Board
+15. Functions and powers of the Board

 (1) It shall be the duty of the Board to —